Teaching

 What I get as a professor is probably fine, but more important is what I give.
 Especially as a teacher.
 Teaching offers me an incredible opportunity to connect with students who know they are valued, not as customers in any neoliberal sense of the modern university, but as partners in the process of knowledge production.
 Hence, I am always looking to encourage student agency and participation; from my experiences, this means creating a space that is empathetic, gracious, and sufficiently conducive to the stimulation of intellectual curiosity and active learning.

-At the University of Kansas, I teach introductory courses in African studies, African literatures, African digital cultures, Black masculinities, and the intersections of social media and African popular culture.
+At the University of Kansas, I teach introductory courses in African studies, African literature, African digital cultures, Black masculinities, and the intersections of social media and African popular culture.
 I currently teach the following courses

 AAAS 323: Social Media and African Popular Cultures.